JAN VOICH DESIGNS - THE ART OF FINE LIVING - Home l Site Map l Customer Service l Subscribe l About Us l

 Jan Voich

-*Arousing spectators - to this level of mutual excitement - is much more rewarding than a trophy.*
+*Arousing spectators - to this level of a mutual excitement - is much more rewarding than a trophy.*

-*Frank Carroll - once told me - ( within - our discussions of the - art of skating ) - that there are seven techniques for each move over ice - - yet - if there is no talent - the techniques are of no avail*
+*Frank Carroll - once told me - ( within - our discussions of the art of skating ) - that there are seven plus techniques for each move over ice - - yet - if there is no talent - the techniques are of no avail*

 *I believe that this theory applies to - all - of the arts.
 Techniques are essential tools - yet - the inside edges of the person will show - after all of these necessary techniques - are dominated - to absolute perfection.
 This is when one must begin to expand into the worlds of creation.*

-Here is - The Studio - where Jan spends many hours.
-This silk screen (above photograph) by Manuel Hernández Mompó (1927 - 1993) - was acquired - in 1982 - from the Fine Arts Museum of Cuenca.
+This silk screen ( above photograph ) by Manuel Hernández Mompó (1927 - 1993) - was acquired - in 1982 - from the Fine Arts Museum in Cuenca.

 This area of the studio is constantly changing - as Jan creates - new paintings and designs.
-She watches them for days - sometimes months - rotating these - reworking them - before convinced they are complete - and ready to be seen by others.
+She watches them for days - sometimes months - rotating these - reworking them -- before convinced they are complete - and ready to be seen by others.

-A confessed introvert - Jan was not very - excited to invite us into her intimate lifestyle.
-We seduced her - - very slowly - into letting us share her introspective world - with you.
+A confessed introvert - Jan was not very excited to invite us into her intimate lifestyle.
+We seduced her - - very slowly -- into letting us share her introspective world - with you.

 As we worked - she became open - and began to find more - and more photographs - adding ideas and her own text also.